jannikschmees/PricesDrAnsayAPI/README.md

 The tool displays the following information for each product:
 - **Sorte**: Product name/strain
 - **Kultivar**: Cultivar name
-- **Pharmacy ID**: Identifier of the pharmacy offering the lowest price
+- **Pharmacy ID**: Identifier of the pharmacy offering the lowest price (displays "Sanvivo" for Sanvivo's ID)
 - **Price (€/g)**: Lowest price per gram in euros
 - **Trend**: Price change compared to the previous measurement, shown with directional arrows (↑, →, ↓) and the exact change amount